 All you have to do is train your communicative skills and try to get elected by other students.
 You should also come up with the right platform.
 Keep in mind that the student government isn’t limited to the main positions.
 There are also roles such as public relations rep, treasurer, or secretary of residence rep. Make sure to understand these positions before applying.

 We also recommend that you don’t join the student government if you’re not sure that you’ll be able to devote enough time to it.
-If you want to participate in the student government, you should be ready for commitment.
+If you want to participate in the student government, you should be ready to commit.

 4. Pursue a Degree in Management or Leadership